Last updated: January 30, 2026

 Export | Export data from QuickBooks Desktop to Excel or CSV, filtering by type, date, or customer. |

-Edit | Batch edit existing transactions using a spreadsheet-style interface. |
+Edit | Batch edit existing transactions in QuickBooks Desktop using a spreadsheet-style interface. |

-Delete | Safely delete transactions in bulk using filters like date, account, or type. |
+Delete | Safely delete transactions bulk in QuickBooks Desktop using filters like date, account, or type. |

 Automation | Reuse mapping templates, schedule recurring tasks, and set rules to avoid errors. |